 b) Point.
-In this class the basic properties of a point in space are defined and some operations that may be carried out with it.
-It contains the point coordinates (x,y,z), and the operations for addition and subtraction of coordinates, multiplication by a constant and the distance between two points.
+In this class the basic properties are defined of a point in space and some operations that may be carried out with it.
+It contains the coordinates (x,y,z) of the point, and the operations for addition and subtraction of coordinates, multiplication by a constant and the distance between two points.